An Eater's Guide: The Best Food In New Orleans Right Now (15+ Restaurants)

 115 Chartres St, New Orleans, LA 70130

-We had Jimmy J’s as takeout for breakfast and I really good shrimp and grits here.
+We had Jimmy J’s as takeout for breakfast and I had really good shrimp and grits here.
 It was interesting to me because the dish was seasoned like a pasta and came with a garlic bread on the side so it was very rich and flavorful.
 I’ve always had sweet grits, but this meal convinced me that cheesy, savory grits are more my speed than sweet grits.

 11.Annunciation